Owami Davies: Fourth murder arrest over missing student nurse

 Police said Ms Davies and the man she was with had crossed the street "just as the van pulled out".

-On Wednesday, her mum Nicol Davies said: "This is such a terrible time for all those who love Owami and I am pleading for anyone who can help find her to contact police."
+Her mum Nicol Davies has said: "This is such a terrible time for all those who love Owami and I am pleading for anyone who can help find her to contact police."

+She said her daughter had been nearing the end of her nursing studies when she vanished and had secured a job with Guy's and St Thomas' health trust.

+Nicknamed "Princess" because of her love of Disney, she had also worked in A&E during the Covid-19 pandemic and was interested in doing research on diseases, her mum said.
+She also had family holidays planned to Spain and Disneyland Paris.

-Her daughter was first reported missing by Essex Police on 11 July.
+Ms Davies was first reported missing by Essex Police on 11 July.
 The force said she had left the family home in Chafford Hundred, Grays, on 4 July.

 In an updated statement on 16 July, the force said Ms Davies was last seen in Croydon on 6 July.